ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 $ letsencrypt --apache
 ```

-To find guidelines for installation for your server, visit [certbot.eff.org](https://certbot.eff.org).
+And that's it!
+With those few simple commands we will have installed a TLS certificate for our server.
+To find guidelines for installation for your specific server configuration, visit [certbot.eff.org](https://certbot.eff.org).

 #### Renewal